matteo14c/HaploCoV/docs/source/data.rst

 Metadata in "Nexstrain format" can be obtained from `here <https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz>`_.
 Since these data have already been processed by Nexstrain using their *ncov workflow*, genomic variants are already included in the metadata file and hence **you will not need** to download genomic sequences and align them to the reference genome.
 However, Nextstrain data still needs to be converted in *HaploCoV format*.
 This can be done by using *NextStrainToHaploCoV.pl* (see below).

-Important: providing "external" data
+Important: providing "custom" data
 ====================================

-While HaploCoV was designed to work mainly with data from GISAID, the tool can in principle work also with data from other sources, however metadata must always comply with the format described above.
+While HaploCoV was designed to work mainly with data from GISAID EpiCoV, the tool can in principle work also with data from other sources, including "custom" data that are not included in any repository.
+Please notice that however metadata must always comply with the format described above.
 Valid metadata tables must include 5 columns with the following names:

 * *"Virus name"*;